-Although this article is titled “Don’t Look at Your Gun While Reloading!” it is also meant to cover the reasons you shouldn’t look at your gun while working on it, period.
+In addition to what the title suggests, this article will also cover the reasons you shouldn’t look at your gun while working on it, period.
 This includes loading, unloading, and clearing malfunctions.
-Though this is a highly debated and emotional topic on social media and the interwebz, most progressive trainers agree that if you are training for personal defense, looking at the gun to complete complex motor functions is not a good idea.
+Though this is a highly debated and emotional topic on social media and the internet, most progressive trainers agree that if you are training for personal defense, looking at the gun to complete complex motor functions is not a good idea.

 The context of a match or course of fire that is being scored (including but not limited to qualification shoots), is to win, be safe, shoot straight, get quality hits with the least amount of deviation, and do this as fast as you can.
 As a past competition shooter and member of USPSA, GSSF, and IDPA, I understand the allure of matches.
 You get to hang out with friends and likeminded folks and shoot firearms.
 What’s not to like?
 Just because it “works in competition or qualifications” does not mean those techniques are the best for real life-or-death scenarios, which are often ambushes, in the public space.